Brand Names: Divigel 0.25 mg/packet, Divigel 0.5 mg/packet, Divigel 1 mg/packet, Elestrin Pump, Estrasorb, EstroGel Pump, Evamist

 What is the most important information I should know about estradiol topical?

 You should not use this medicine if you have: undiagnosed vaginal bleeding, liver disease, a bleeding disorder, if you will have major surgery, or if you have ever had a heart attack, a stroke, a blood clot, or cancer of the breast, uterus/cervix, or vagina.

 Do not use if you are pregnant.

-Children should avoid coming into contact with skin areas where you have applied estradiol topical.
-Topical estradiol is absorbed through the skin and can cause side effects in a child who comes into contact with this medicine or with skin where the medicine was applied.
+Estradiol topical is absorbed through the skin and can cause side effects in a child who comes into contact with the skin where you have applied the medicine.

 What should I discuss with my health care provider before using estradiol topical?

-You should not use estradiol topical if you have:
+You should not use estradiol if you are allergic to it, or if you have:

 - liver disease;

 - a history of heart attack, stroke, or blood clot;

 - an increased risk of having blood clots due to a heart problem or a hereditary blood disorder; or